zentia/xLua/README_EN.md

 * [11_RawObject](Assets/XLua/Examples/11_RawObject/): This example shows how to specify transferring a Lua number in the int after boxing when the C# parameter is an object.
 * [12_ReImplementInLua](Assets/XLua/Examples/12_ReImplementInLua/): This shows how to change complex value types to Lua implementations.
 * [14_HotfixAsyncAwait](Assets/XLua/Examples/14_HotfixAsyncAwait/): This shows how to change asynchronous functions and await keyword to Lua implementation.

-## Technical support

-QQ Group 1: 612705778 (may be full)

-QQ Group 2: 703073338

-QQ Group 3: 811246782

-Check answers: If you encounter a problem, please read the FAQs first.